Baanaaana/barcode-pi/README.md

 4. When prompted, sign in with your PrintNode credentials

+After setup, you can start PrintNode:
+- Using the desktop shortcut
+- Or by running PrintNode from the terminal

 Note: You can get a PrintNode account from https://www.printnode.com/

 The printer setup script will automatically download and extract PrintNode.
 You'll need to complete the login step manually to ensure proper authentication.